Greensboro couple left in limbo months after garbage truck crashes into home

-GREENSBORO, N.C. — Months after a garbage truck crashed in a Greensboro home the damage is still left with no signs of repair.
+GREENSBORO, N.C. — Months after a garbage truck crashed into a Greensboro home the damage is still left with no signs of repair.

 Home surveillance video from the house on Phillipsburg Court captured the moments a Republic Services trash truck plowed into the home that sits in a cul-de-sac.
 Investigators say the driver hit the brakes on the truck, but they failed, causing the accident.